 A. At this time, we are not requiring temperature checks.
 Everyone will be masked throughout the service, and a hand-sanitizer station will be available at the door.
 We ask that if you are feeling ill, you remain at home.

-A. We encourage all eligible Christ Church parishioners to be vaccinated for Covid-19, and to attend in-person services after they are fully immunized.
+A. We respectfully request that all eligible Christ Church parishioners be vaccinated for Covid-19, and to attend in-person services after they are fully immunized.
 At this time, we are not requiring proof of vaccination status to attend an in-person service, but we do ask that you attend only if you are fully vaccinated.

 A. Yes!
-Beginning on July 11, we will celebrate the Eucharist in both kinds (Bread and Wine) every week.
+We celebrate the Eucharist in both kinds (Bread and Wine) every week.

-A. We will hold most of the liturgy indoors, and then recess outside with the elements to receive the actual bread and wine outdoors.
+A. The congregation comes to the altar for communion, first one side of the church and then the other.
+This will minimize contact and crowding in the aisle.
 The bread will be in the form of individual wafers, and the wine will be served in individual cups.

 A. Passing the peace will be touch-less.
 Everyone will stand in place and offer the peace to those around them by waving, bowing, or other similar gestures.

 A. Our worship leaders will lead in the singing and speaking aloud, and may remove their masks when doing so.
-The congregation is invited to sing or to offer liturgical responses ("Amen," saying the Creed, and the like) quietly behind their masks.
+The congregation is invited to sing or to offer liturgical responses behind their masks.

 A. To promote best quality for both our online and our in-person services, we do not plan any kind of hybrid option or live-streaming of in person services.
 Our 8:00 am online service will be fully online, focused on our Zoom congregation.
 Our 10:30 in-person service will be fully in-person, focused on the congregation in the building.
 If you prefer to attend services online, you are warmly invited to login to the 8 am service.